Srikanth-patri/landingpage/README.md

 # landingpage

-This is a test website created for learning purpose
+This is a test website created for learning purpose.